 As a result of the introduction of the new occupation code on 01.12.2011 the data no longer distinguish between "midi" and "mini" part-time employment.
-In order to obtain timeconsistent information, now only the total number of part-time employees is shown, also for years before 2011.
-Unlike the old versions of the BHP, the current version does not use employees in marginal part-time employment, apprentices, or people participating in partial retirement schemes to generate the full-time and part-time variables (see Sections 5.1.2.7 and 5.1.2.8).
+In order to obtain time-consistent information, now only the total number of part-time employees is shown, also for years before 2011.
+Unlike the old versions of the BHP, the versions from BHP 7514 onwards do not use employees in marginal part-time employment, apprentices, or people participating in partial retirement schemes to generate the full-time and part-time variables (see Sections 5.1.2.7 and 5.1.2.8).

 Moreover, for a transitional period after the introduction of the new occupation code it was permitted to leave out the information on the occupation code in the social security notifications (see Section 4.6).
 In a good 10% of the notifications submitted by the establishments between 01.12.2011 and 31.05.2012 the information regarding working hours is therefore missing.
-For this reason a logit model was developed at the IAB which can be used to impute the missing information (see Ludsteck and Thomsen 2016).
+For this reason a method I was developed at the IAB which can be used to impute the missing information.
+The imputation model for the part-time variable was estimated by using a recursive binary splitting algorithm which created a binary classification tree (see Ludsteck and Thomsen 2016).
 The information on working hours that is generated using this procedure is contained in this variable.